 Studies have consistently shown that weight loss can lower blood pressure and improve overall cardiovascular health.

 Beta-blockers and other heart rate lowering medications will reduce your heart rate response to exercise.
-Heart rate as a guide to intensity is therefore of little value.
-Using the aforementioned RPE scale is the way to go (16).
+Heart rate as a guide to intensity is, therefore of little value.
+Using the RPE scale, mentioned above, is the way to go (16).

 20 and 60 min is the recommended duration for these aerobic sessions.
-Starting with only 5 to 10 minutes then gradually building up to this level is fine and encouraged with those sedentary or higher risk persons (14).
+Starting with only 5 to 10 minutes then gradually building up to this level is fine.
+We encourage it for those sedentary or higher risk persons (14).